-Sugata Ray’s second research thematic centers on a postcolonial reading of aesthetic taxonomies and knowledge systems that have shaped the formation of art history and collecting practices in the early modern and colonial period, and leads to a new book project provisionally titled Arranging Hindostan: The Contingency of Knowledge at the Margins of the Early Modern.
-He has recently organized an international conference on the theme at UC Berkeley.
-His publications from this project have appeared in journals such as Art History and The Art Bulletin, among other venues.
-Researched during Ray's tenure as the 2013 Scholar-in-Residence at Shangri La, Doris Duke Foundation for Islamic Art, a recent essay from this project on the relationship between exhibition cultures and the making of an Islamic art history was awarded the Historians of Islamic Art Association’s 2014 Margaret B. Ševčenko Prize.
+In the past, Ray has published essays on the architecture of colonial museums, nineteenth- and twentieth-century collecting practices, and the formation of Art History in the colony in journals such as Art History and The Art Bulletin.
+Researched during his tenure as the 2013 Scholar-in-Residence at Shangri La, Doris Duke Foundation for Islamic Art, Ray's essay on the relationship between exhibition cultures and the making of an Islamic art history was awarded the Historians of Islamic Art Association’s 2014 Margaret B. Ševčenko Prize.
 Other publications have focused on the politics of "inauthenticity” in global art history (James Elkins, ed., Is Art History Global?
 2006) and postcolonial theory as aesthetic praxis (The Encyclopedia of Empire, 2016), among other themes.

 affiliate faculty: Designated Emphasis in Renaissance and Early Modern Studies, Institute for South Asia Studies